Towpath & Pond Trail

 Towpath & Pond Trail reflects not only two contemplative walks taken in the Spring and the Fall of 2005, but also the history of the specific landscape: a long-unused section of the Miami and Erie Canal, now a public park.
 The former towpath is a hiking trail, and the canal bed a grassy depression for picnics and play.

-I photographed this subtle landscape as a tribute to the area where I grew up and to my parents and grandparents who spent their lives along the course of the river.
+My first walk occurred at the one-year anniversary of my mother’s death.
+I photographed this subtle landscape as a tribute to my parents and grandparents who spent their lives along the course of the river.

 Limited edition of 10 handmade books + 1 AP.

 39 images.
 48 pages.
 8-by-10-inch page size (20 x 25 cm).